osmandapp/docs/content/osmand/personal/profiles.md

 {% ios %}

-You can choose the color of the profile elements, its icon and name, also assign icons on the map for movement and without.

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %} → {% data variables.ios-values.app_profiles %} → {% data variables.ios-values.profile_appearance %}

 | Parameter | Description | Note |